Jazzy1806/Raspi-Final-Project/README.md

 # Raspi-Final-Project
-# Final project for Intro to Unix class.

 ## In this tutorial, we are going to create a series of simple devices using Raspberry Pi 4 and the components listed below.
 This tutorial is divided into the following three stages: